richardbiely/gaia-ecs/README.md

 * thoroughly documented both public and internal code
 * exists also as a [single-header](#single-header) library so you can simply drop it into your project and start using it

+NOTE: Due to its extensive use of acceleration structures and caching, this library is not a good fit for hardware with very limited memory resources (measured in MiBs or less).
+Micro-controllers, retro gaming consoles, and similar platforms should consider alternative solutions.

 # Table of Contents

 * [Introduction](#introduction)